Knzmck/generate-readme.md/README.md

    ## Usage

-   This software can be used to create a readme markdown file for any repository.
+   To use this software you need visual studio code (or a similar program), NPM and a github account.
+    Once NPM files are installed with your code, run node index.js on the command bar.
+You will be prompted with a series of questions about the content of your README.md file.
+Once you've answered all of the questions a markdown file will automatically generate which you can use for any repository.

    ## License